Unpacking Netlify:

 Netlify's scalability and cost-effectiveness make it an affordable solution for businesses of all sizes.
 But what makes Netlify and its serverless architecture the best alternative to traditional platforms and deployment technologies?

-• Future-proof: Netlify promotes composable architectures made up of microservices rather.
+• Ready for the future: Netlify promotes composable architectures made up of microservices rather.
 Relying on a monstrous monolith web application is left in the past.
 You can use any technology and services you like — most of them are available via starters and plugins.

-• Scalable: Netlify's globally distributed CDN and Edge networks ensure fast delivery of websites and assets, even as traffic grows.
-You simply can’t DDoS a Jamstack site living on a CDN.
+• Scalability: Netlify's globally distributed CDN and Edge networks ensure fast delivery of websites and assets, even as traffic grows.
+You simply can’t DDoS a composable site living on a CDN.

 • Good for collaboration: Netlify allows teams to set up access controls, granting different levels of permission to different team members, ensuring that everyone can collaborate effectively.
 It provides a tool for managing teams which allows administrators to invite and manage members, delegate tasks, and monitor project progress.